Laikipia, Northern Kenya, Kenya

 There's a huge range of activities that you can enjoy during your stay at Borana Lodge.
 Activities include game drives, bush walks, horse riding, mountain biking and ranch visits.
 Other interesting activities can be arranged like expeditions to Mount Kenya, helicopter trips around Mount Kenya and fishing trips.

 Just down from the lodge is 'pride rock' the inspiration for the writers of Disney's Lion King - a sundowner here or a bush breakfast is a must!

 Camilla Whitworth (Staff)

-One of my favourite places in the Laikipia area.
+One of my favorite places in the Laikipia area.
 Set on the side of a rock kopje, you have the most breathtaking views over the valley.
 Borana offers fantastic game as the conservation area boarders Lewa Conservation area; they have recently taken all fences down between them offering an enormous conservation area for animals to freely roam.
 Borana offers a homely and welcoming feel with thatched cottages in a traditional Kenyan style.
 The most perfect place for the more adventurous guest of active family.
 The riding here is wonderful, they have fantastic trails for mountain bikes, camels, they offer fly camping, fishing and much more.
 A brilliant afternoon activity is walking to Pride Rock the rock used when filming The Lion King and have drinks at the top as the sunsets.